 They'll happily offer their suggestions and tell you about their favorite places to go and things to do (it's not a ploy to get anything from you).
 Cariocas are just really friendly people who love to gab.

-Just remember that invitations made for another day (for example: “Let's get together for a drink sometime!”) are often empty promises.
+Just be mindful that invitations made for another day (for example: “Let's get together for a drink sometime!”) are often empty promises.
 Not because Cariocas are lying or impolite, but simply because they aren't really ones to make plans for the future.

 3. Stay awhile in the Marvelous City

-You can visit Rio in a day if you'd like – there are tour companies like Xplora Rio that offer full-day, whirlwind trips to all of the city's major sights for those on 24-hour layovers.
+You can visit Rio in a day if you'd like – there are tour companies that offer full-day, whirlwind trips to all of the city's major sights for those on 24-hour layovers.

 However, if you want to feel what it's really like to be a Carioca, unpack your bags and stay awhile.
 Rio isn't just a place, it's a lifestyle – and being a Carioca doesn't happen in a day.

-4. When you head out, take these things
+4. When you go out, pack these things in your bag

 Always bring a few things with you to make sure you're ready for any situation.
 Chuck a canga (sarong) in your bag, along with a bathing suit.
 Temperatures can hit over 40℃ (104℉) in the city and you never know when you might need to swim to cool off, or something to sit on for an impromptu picnic.